Kashmir Princess: Commemorations

 Captain D.K.
-Jatar and stewardess Gloria Eva Berry, were posthumously awarded the Ashoka Chakra Award for "most conspicuous bravery, daring and self-sacrifice".
-The same award was later given to the survivors of the incident: First officer M.C Dixit, ground maintenance engineer Anant Karnik, and navigator J.C.
-Pathak.
-Together, they were the first civilians to be awarded the Ashoka Chakra Award for outstanding bravery, and Berry was the first woman to ever receive the award.
+Jatar was awarded the Ashok Chakra, and stewardess Gloria Eva Berry was awarded the Kirti Chakra posthumously.
+First officer M.C Dixit, ground maintenance engineer Anant Karnik, and navigator J.C.
+Pathak were awarded the Shaurya Chakra.

 In 2005, the Xinhua News Agency hosted a symposium to commemorate the 50th anniversary of the crash; three Xinhua journalists had been among the victims.